 If we agree to do some follow-up work on your behalf after your appointment, we will agree with you when we will do this and how we will tell you the outcome (by email, by phone, or by sending you a copy of a letter that we write).
 You will not normally need to come back for a further appointment just to learn the outcome.

-At the end of the appointment, we might decide with you that there is further work that needs to be done, and will either offer you a pre-booked appointment, or if it is term-time we might ask you to come back and try to obtain a same-day appointment.
-We will normally do this rather than let your appointment overrun beyond 45 minutes.
+At the end of the appointment, we might decide with you that there is further work that needs to be done, and will normally offer you a further appointment.

 Your meeting with a Welfare Adviser is confidential within the Advice and Counselling Service.
-We do not liaise with or report back to anyone without your permission, either at QMUL or elsewhere, even if that person has referred you to see us.
+We do not liaise with or report back to anyone without your permission, either at Queen Mary University of London or elsewhere, even if that person has referred you to see us.